spiral/docs/odm/basics.md

 ```

 ## Create Document
-Once your ODM schema has been updated we are ready to work with our models, to save some data into our users collection let's create our first entity in our controller method:
+Once your ODM schema has been updated, we are ready to work with our models.
+To save some data into our users collection let's create our first entity in our controller method:

 ```php
 public function index()